LiveAirShowTV Breaks Record at Aviation Nation Air & Space Expo 2017 at Nellis AFB

-)-- LiveAirShowTV shattered its recently-set records with its coverage of the Aviation Nation Air & Space Expo at Nellis AFB over the weekend.
-To commemorate both the 70th Anniversary of the US Air Force and Veterans Day, Nellis AFB and LiveAirShowTV partnered to enhance the show for the audience on the base and to let viewers all over the world enjoy the honoring of veterans and the USAF’s tradition of breaking barriers.
+LiveAirShowTV shattered its own record with coverage of the Aviation Nation Air & Space Expo 2017 at Nellis AFB over Veterans Day weekend.
+Celebrating both the 70th Anniversary of the US Air Force and Veterans Day, LiveAirShowTV partnered with Nellis AFB to enhance the show for the on-base audience and viewers around the globe as veterans were honored and the USAF’s tradition of breaking barriers was highlighted.

 The expo featured year-end performances by the USAF Thunderbirds as well as from many of the aircraft based at Nellis AFB, including a spectacular air and ground warfare demonstration featuring the F-35, the F-16, HH-60 Helicopter and the A-10.
 The show opened daily with the USAFA Academy Wings of Blue parachute team bringing in the flag followed by a flight of the “Vegas Strong” F-16 that Nellis AFB painted to show support for the local community after the tragedy that struck in October.
 The expo also featured civilian aerobatic performers, a jet car, a Corvette driven entirely by quadriplegic Sam Schmidt’s head movements, and a tribute to veterans by a collection of World War II-era aircraft from the Texas Flying Legends Museum.